Disease Guide ·Cancer Overview ·2026

 Cost vs Deductible

-At $2,000-$20,000+, cancer treatment is where insurance pays for itself many times over.
-Even with a $500 deductible and 80% reimbursement, insurance could save you $8,000-$15,000 on a major cancer case.
-This is the number one reason to insure your dog early.
+At $2,000-$20,000+, insurance pays for itself.
+With a $500 deductible and 80% reimbursement, save $8,000-$15,000 on major cases.
+Insure early.

 Red flag · Pre-existing